 The song festival stage is one of the most unique architectural objects of the Soviet era, both for its innovative engineering architecture and its cultural content.
 It is also one of the first post-war modernist buildings in Estonia.

 Song festivals had an important role in Estonia’s national awakening at the end of the 19th century and the event has remained a living tradition up to today, with tens of thousands of participants from all over the country gathering every four years.
-This stage has carried the symbolic national significance through the Soviet years.
+This stage has carried symbolic national significance through the Soviet years.

 The entire complex itself is around 30 hectares in size and in addition to the stage structure there are several auxiliary structures similar in their design.
-In the surrounding park there is also installation Cromatico by a German architect Lukas Kühne (2011) – a structure with rooms where echoes sound like different musical notes.
+In the surrounding park there is also an installation Cromatico by a German architect Lukas Kühne (2011) – a structure with rooms where echoes sound like different musical notes.